mczuchnowski/mczuchnowski.github.io/_posts/2015-03-23-dynamic-flash-messages-in-devise.md

 {% highlight ruby %}
 # app/controllers/sessions_controller.rb

-class SessionsController < Devise::SessionsController
+class SessionsController < Devise::SessionsController; end

-end
 {% endhighlight %}

 We also need to change routing to tell Devise that we want it to use our custom